Park at Pearlridge

 No analysis available

-12 of 20 current listings include OTCOEX in association_fee_includes.
-Public remarks across the listings do not explicitly call out common area electricity, so this is supported mainly by the MLS data and may reflect consistent agent checkbox usage rather than repeated remark confirmation.
+13 of 20 current listings include OTCOEX in association_fee_includes.
+The public remarks across many listings do not explicitly mention common area electricity, so this appears to be driven mainly by MLS checkbox data rather than agent descriptions.
+Confidence is moderate because the signal is consistent but not directly confirmed in remarks.

 No analysis available